NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/analytics_server_docker/README.md

         mvn clean install -Pjar-with-dependencies

-7. Start spark batch job, this detects "overstay" anomaly (Note stop the streaming job in step 6 before running this job, or allocate more resources in the spark cluster)
+7. Start spark batch job, this detects "overstay" anomaly.

-    use a second shell, run the following command to login into spark master
+    Use a second shell and run the following command to login into spark master

         sudo docker exec -it spark-master /bin/bash